chalkan3/sloth-runner/docs/en/CLI.md

 *   `-t, --template string`: The template to use.
 Default is `simple`.
 Run `sloth-runner template list` to see all available options.
 *   `-o, --output string`: The path to the output file.
 If not provided, the generated content will be printed to stdout.
+*   `--set key=value`: Pass key-value pairs to the template for dynamic content generation.

 **Example:**
 ```bash